owenthereal/vpm/README.md

 ### How?

-A vbspec, like a [gemspec](http://docs.rubygems.org/read/chapter/20), consists of several attributes.
+A vpspec, like a [gemspec](http://docs.rubygems.org/read/chapter/20), consists of several attributes.
 For example, a description, example usage, notes, and more.

-The directory structure of a vim bundle constains a file ending with *.vbspec in the root directory:
+The directory structure of a vim plugin constains a file ending with *.vpspec in the root directory:

-    - command-t.vbspec
+    - command-t.vpspec
     - ...

 Vim Plugin Manager